 Friend or Frenemy?
-Unpacking the Levels of Friendship with Psychology
+The Levels of Friendship Explained

-Let’s explore the true psychology of friendship instead of buddy zones and squad objectives!
+Let’s delve into the true psychology of friendship, rather than focusing on buddy zones and squad objectives.
 We have a network of friends, intimate partners, and perhaps even a soulmate.
 What exactly distinguishes these levels of friendship, though, beyond their labels?

 Why do some relationships flourish while others decline through levels of friendship?
 It’s time to move past generalizations and explore the complex inner workings of our social environment.

 This goes beyond informal discussions and gossip.
 Gaining insight into the psychology of friendship requires understanding oneself.
-It’s all about optimizing happiness, establishing sound boundaries, and building a supportive social network for our feeling of community.
+It’s all about optimizing happiness, establishing clear boundaries, and building a supportive social network to give a sense of community.
 Are you prepared to go all in now?
-Together, let’s embark on a psychological journey into the core to learn about four levels of friendship!
+Together, let’s embark on a psychological journey into the core to learn about the four levels of friendship!

 What are the different levels of friendship?